GotinhaAzul/Fisching/README.md

 Tons of secrets are going to be added in later patch-notes And always stay cautious, huge fish wont wait for you!

+-To unlock APEX hunts catch your first legendary fish.

 Huge thanks to FISCH for inspiration.